dontic/wayfinder/README.md

 The server app is set-up with basic authentication, so that only the users you allow can upload data to the server.

+> :warning: The password specified in these steps is not safe in any way, think of it more as a token.
+DO NOT use a password from another service here!

 This is done in 2 steps:

 **3.1 Set user credentials in users.json**